Jeremy Kellem

 Kellem played from 2007 to 2010 with the Middle Tennessee Blue Raiders.
 He was named First-Team All-Sun Belt as a junior and senior.
 He was also named to the ESPN Academic All-American team.
 Kellem finished his college career with 286 total tackles, six sacks and ten interceptions, two of which were returned for touchdowns.

 Professional career

-New Orleans VooDoo

 Kellem was signed by the New Orleans VooDoo on October 21, 2011.
-He was named Second Team All-Arena as a rookie in 2012 after recording 95.5 total tackles and eight interceptions.
+He was named second-team All-Arena as a rookie in 2012 after recording 95.5 total tackles and eight interceptions.

-Omaha Nighthawks

 Kellem spent the 2012 season with the Omaha Nighthawks of the United Football League.

-Arizona Rattlers

 Kellem signed with the Arizona Rattlers on November 8, 2012.
 He was a member of the Rattlers teams that won ArenaBowl XXVI and ArenaBowl XXVII.
-He earned First Team All-Arena honors in 2015 after recording 95.5 total tackles and fourteen interceptions.
+He earned first-team All-Arena honors in 2015 after recording 95.5 total tackles and fourteen interceptions.
 Kellem was also named AFL Defensive Back of the Year in 2015.